Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Conclusion

 \section{Conclusion}

 In this paper, we proposed a new DOCT algorithm.
 By leveraging the $\Atw$-size dependency of LIV, two DOCT metrics, named aLIV and Swiftness, were derived.
 Numerical simulations revealed that aLIV is sensitive to the occupancy of dynamic scatterers (dynamic scatterer ratio), whereas Swiftness is sensitive to the speed of the dynamic scatterers.
+Each metric has a one-to-one relationship with either the occupancy or the speed of moving scatterers, respectively.
+This indicates that the unique values of occupancy and speed can be determined directly from aLIV and Swiftness.
+In addition, we emphasize that these two metrics, which are sensitive to different aspects of sample activity, can be obtained simultaneously.

 Experimental validations using \invitro tumor spheroids and an \exvivo mouse kidney demonstrated that aLIV and Swiftness images provide more direct insights into the intratissue activities than our conventional DOCT metrics.
+Furthermore, the experimental results suggest that aLIV and Swiftness are relatively insensitive to the acquisition time window in comparison to our conventional DOCT algorithms (LIV and OCDS).
+This characteristic might be particularly advantageous for evaluating biological samples requiring short measurement times, such as \invivo samples.

-Bolstered by numerical-simulation-based interpretation, the multiple DOCT metrics will enhance the utility and applications of DOCT imaging.
+\revstart{c2-4} It should be noted that our current numerical simulation uses a simplified model for intratissue scatterer motions, which includes several assumptions.
+Nevertheless, bolstered by numerical-simulation-based interpretation, the multiple DOCT metrics will enhance the utility and applications of DOCT imaging. \revend